 - Fifteen or more moving violations

 In addition, after a mandatory revocation, you will be required to take the written, behind the wheel and vision tests as well as pay a reinstatement fee.

-An SR22 is also required if your driver license has been suspended.
+An SR22 is also required if you have a suspended license.
 Florida assesses points against your driver license upon conviction of a traffic offense, if you accumulate enough points during a set time period, your license will be suspended as follows:

 In addition, your driver license can be suspended for the following reasons:

 - You have been accused of committing an offense which, upon conviction, would require a Mandatory Revocation of your driver licensee’s

 - You have been convicted of of a violation of any traffic law which resulted in a crash that caused the death or personal injury of another or property damage in excess of $500.00

 - It has been determined you are incompetent to drive a motor vehicle.
 In order for a suspension of this kind to end, you will need to show evidence that you are able to safely operate a motor vehicle.
 In certain instances, you may be required to wear a medical bracelet while operating a motor vehicle.

 - You permitted an unlawful or fraudulent use of the license or identification card or has knowingly been a party to the obtaining of a license or identification card by fraud or misrepresentation or to the display, or representation as one’s own, of a driver license or identification card not issued to him or her.

 - You committed an offense in another state which, if committed in this state, would be grounds for suspension or revocation;